snail123815/tidy-ncbi-genome-download/readme.md

 ## `check_combine.py` and `combine_database.py`

-Check file names validity if we want to combine from other sources:
+These two scripts check validity of file names if we want to combine database from other sources (combine a folder with another or many others) :

 ```
 usage: check_combine.py [-h] p [p ...]